owlbarn/tutorial/book/nlp/README.md

 The first is to choose the meaning of each dimension, or the $N$ basic concepts in the vector space.
 The second is to specify the weight of each dimension for a document.
 In our simple example, why do we assign the first weight to `100` instead of `50`?
 There should be rules about it.
 That means we need a proper mapping function $f$ defined.
-Finally, after learning the vector representation, how should we measure their similarity?
-The similarity of document is a basic idea in text processing.
-For topic modelling, we can cluster the documents based on their similarity.
+Finally, after learning the vector representation, we can we can cluster or search the documents based on their *similarity*.
-(TODO: Extend this point)
+Some common metrics of similarity are Euclidean distance and cosine similarity.
+We will talk about it later.

 In this chapter we focusing on mapping a document to a vector space.
 However, VSM is not limited to only documents.
 We can also map a word into a vector that represents a point in a certain vector space.
 This vector is also called *word embedding*.